 I am openly bisexual and have been for years.
 I want to get involved with a queer community on campus, but I am afraid of being discriminated against for being bisexual and not lesbian, as bisexuals are often viewed as just greedy and unfaithful.
 What should I do?

 As with any relationship, it may take a while before you find your perfect match in the queer community.
-Your concern over acceptance is one that is shared by many bisexuals and there are resources and support available to you.
-Start your search by visiting bi-friendly websites such as the Bisexual Resource Center or the American Institute of Bisexuality.
-For more personalized help with addressing discrimination and other bi concerns, you may find it helpful to make an appointment with a counselor.
+Your concern over acceptance is one that is shared by many bisexual folk and there are resources and support available to you.
+You can continue your search by visiting bi-friendly websites such as the Bisexual Resource Center or the American Institute of Bisexuality.
+For more personalized help with addressing discrimination and other bi concerns, you may find it helpful to make an appointment with a mental health professional.
 With these resources in hand, you'll be well on your way to finding a community that will support and accept you for you.
-Good-bi, for now!Alice!
+Good-bi, for now!

 Can’t find information on the site about your health concern or issue?